rcrath/WinShortcut4Linux/README.md

 4. Have you set $VISUAL to use your editor of choice?
 Type `echo $VISUAL` from a command prompt in linux to see.
 5. For problems 3 and 4, refer to Google!

-For anything else, fire up an issue.
+For anything outside of these problems, fire up an issue.

 ### future plans

 1. use Zenity to fill in the `NAME` and `PATHTOFILE` and automagically do a `SAVE AS` to make things smoother, but this works well enough for me so probably not going to happen soon.
-ANyone want to take a shot at this?
+Anyone want to take a shot at this?
-2. find all my stuff without trying to put it in one-and-only-one place!
+2. find all my stuff without trying to put it in one-and-only-one place and smile contentedly!

 Enjoy
 ~Rich

-I hope you find this useful
+I hope you find this useful.